Skip to main content

 • Familial adenomatous polyposis (caused by APC gene mutations), which increases the risk of colorectal cancer

-• Li-Fraumeni syndrome (most often caused by TP53 mutations), which increases the risk of certain leukemias, sarcomas, and some other cancers
+• Li-Fraumeni syndrome (most often caused by TP53 gene mutations), which increases the risk of certain leukemias, sarcomas, and some other cancers

 Still, most cancers in young adults are not caused by inherited gene changes.